Health and Safety Protocols for Live MSL Society Trainings & Events

 Everyone from the MSL Society who will be working at the training or event will be fully vaccinated.
 We can not legally require other local staff to be vaccinated; however, we will work closely with all applicable entities to ensure on-site protocols follow the Centers for Disease Control and Prevention (CDC) guidelines.

 Official health and safety guidelines on preventing transmission of COVID-19 are continually evolving.
 The MSL Society will base on-site protocols according to the latest guidelines and recommendations from the CDC and other appropriate local regulations.

 Before arrival, participants will receive specific requirements and guidelines for that particular training/event.
 Although some events/training may not require a facemask, all participants are welcome to wear one regardless.
-The MSL Society will be providing disposable masks and hand sanitizers on-site.

 Several studies now point to the unlikeliness of contagion through surfaces touched by multiple people; however, staff will clean surfaces regularly to ensure a healthy and sanitary environment.

 If you are arriving from outside the country, you need to check the current travel restrictions on arriving in the U.S. on the Centers for Disease Control and Prevention (CDC) website.
 Ensure you check the latest requirements before you plan your travel as these continuously change.